 The next stretch of the walk is alongside the A85, through the Pass of Brander and past St Conan's Kirk en route to Lochawe.
 Beyond Lochawe you pass the track leading to Kilchurn Castle before eventually arriving in Dalmally.
 Accommodation in and around Dalmally can be found via our Oban & Lorn area pages.

 Section 3 follows the line of the A85 once more, sometimes walking alongside it, though also following two stretches of the old military road through the forest north of the main road.
 This brings you to Tyndrum.
-Accommodation in and around Tyndrum can be found listed on the Loch Lomond & Trossachs area pages or the Stirling & Central Scotland area pages.
+Accommodation in and around Tyndrum can be found listed on the Stirling & Central Scotland area pages.

 Beyond Crianlarich you follow the line of the A82 for six miles, sometimes alongside the road, sometimes on the old railway track parallel to it.
 You then have a complete change of style and scenery as you follow the old track that leads from the A82 at Ledcharrie to Balquhidder Glen.
 This climbs to nearly 2000ft and is in many ways the most challenging part of the whole route.
-Accommodation in and around Balquhidder can be found listed on the Loch Lomond & Trossachs area pages or the Stirling & Central Scotland area pages.
+Accommodation in and around Balquhidder can be found listed on the Stirling & Central Scotland area pages.

 From Balquhidder you take the minor road to the Kingshouse Hotel on the A84 before turning left to follow the line of the main road to Lochearnhead.
 From here you follow the disused railway parallel to and above the line of the main A85 road alongside Loch Earn.
 This takes you past St Fillans.
 The onward route to Comrie is via more railway track and minor roads.
 Accommodation in and around Comrie can be found via our Perthshire area pages.